 Did you know that your guitar neck is prone to bending throughout the day?
-This is normal for any stringed instrument and this bending is controlled by the Truss Rod!
-We do not see the truss because it is embedded in the guitar neck, which makes us take this simple construction for granted.
-However, we cannot forget that it is one of the most important parts on any guitar.
-It is built right into the construction of the guitar which means it can affect your tone.
-With careful adjustments it can increase the feel and playability making your guitar much more comfortable to play.
+This is normal for any stringed instrument and this bending is controlled by the Truss Rod.
+With careful adjustments, it can improve your tone and playability!
+Making your guitar much more comfortable to play.

 1. What Is A Truss Rod?